 Once you know where your customers are, you can go about delivering your message to them.

 Advertising is the most direct method of sharing your service with customers.
-Most advertising is interruptive, so your message must be clear and direct.
+Successful advertising requires consistency and a clear, direct message.

 On social media sites, you can target potential customers based on their demographics and their interests.
 For example, if one of your customer personas is women in their 40s who live within 10 miles of you, you can create an ad that’s shown only to them.
 Or you could target anyone in your state with an interest in African history.